Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step4_Quantification/README.md

 ```

 This script performs the following operations:
-- reads damage masks for each query image
+- Reads damage masks for each query image
-- estimates a plane of each damage mask using depth values and RANSAC
+- Estimates a plane of each damage mask using depth values and RANSAC
-- converts damaged pixels to physical area using camera intrinsics and SCF
+- Converts damaged pixels to physical area using camera intrinsics and SCF
-- computes the total damage area for each image
+- Computes the total damage area for each image